CivicActions/agile-ms/README.md

 ### Deployment

-This deploys an instance of the application on Amazon Web Services, then configures DNS (with CDN and SSl) using Cloudflare.
+This deploys an instance of the application on Amazon Web Services, then configures DNS (with CDN and SSl) using Cloudflare **([USDS Play #9](https://playbook.cio.gov/#play9))**.
 Docker Machine is used to provision and bootstrap the instances.
 The AWS CLI is used to manage network configuration and a Cloudflare CLI is used to configure Cloudflare (the AWS CLI and Cloudflare tools are run via Docker, so dependencies are minimized).
+This automated deployment process allows repeatable control of the server security **([USDS Play #11](https://playbook.cio.gov/#play11))**.

 #### Requirements
 1. [Docker](https://www.docker.com/) to manage containers.